NonkululekoMiya/alx_html_css1/css_advanced/README.md

 # CSS Advanced Project

 ## Overview
-This project is build up from the advanced HTML project.
+This project is about a SmileSchool website and is build up from the advanced HTML project.
 Here, we apply all the knowledge gained from HTM and CSS modules in the ALX front-end development course.

 The project also aims to connect UI Design wireframing based on a Figma file with HTML and ultimately CSS.